 Health Coverage (UHIP)

 Yes, all international students who study Algoma University are enrolled in UHIP.

 If you would like to confirm your eligibility or coverage, please email the UHIP Administrator at email@example.com.

 You should have received your UHIP card in an email the first month of their first semester, the subject line of the email from Sunlife reads: Here’s your University Health Insurance Plan (UHIP) Coverage Card.
 If you did not receive your coverage card, please check your spam folder.

 Please note, for most health care providers you must PRINT your coverage card for it to be accepted.
-If you are having issues accessing or printing your card please contact email@example.com.
+If you are having issues accessing or printing your card please contact firstname.lastname@example.org.